department-of-veterans-affairs/va.gov-team/teams/vsa/teams/sitewide-content/checklists/vet-center-editing-checklist.md

 - [ ] Content shouldn't be changed

 **What to bring**
-- [ ] Language should be copied from national content
+- [ ] Language should be copied from workbook

 **Transportation**
 - [ ] Mentions specific bus lines, bus stops, transit lines